 Why are we asking for your help?

-Ottawa’s small businesses continue to struggle, and as we approach the holiday and winter season, they need our support more than ever.
+Ottawa’s small businesses continue to struggle, they need our support more than ever.
 Livelihoods are at stake as Provincial restrictions have reduced customer traffic and sales volumes and forced business owners to make hard choices to reduce operating hours and lay-off staff.

 Local businesses are essential to Ottawa’s economic health and contribute to the vibrancy of our main streets and neighbourhoods.
 Despite demonstrating incredibly resiliency in the face of unprecedented challenges, small businesses owners are worried about the future and their ability to survive the next several months.
 The financial toll is significant and the toll on mental health is concerning.

 Small businesses have a long journey ahead to recover from the devastating impacts of the pandemic and are counting on our continued support.